redwindmill/food/side_french_rolls.md

 - Push 1/8 tbsp chilled butter in each cut

 Bake:
-- Preheat oven to 450F (try 475)
+- Preheat oven to 450F
-- Cook for 12min (try 10min)
+- Cook for 12min
-- Place on cuttingboard to cool completely (covered)
+- Place on cutting board to cool completely (covered)